-We recently encountered an interesting (actually it was annoying) situation here at the Repair Guide involving our 2005 645ci.
+We recently encountered a strange situation here at the BMW Repair Guide involving our 2005 645ci.
 Every time we tried to change the vent settings in the iDrive unit, they would immediately revert back to their default levels.
 Simply put, we could not change the temperature in the car.
-We also noticed that every time we started the vehicle, the air conditioning fan speed would go to “full power” (for you non sci-fi fans, that’s a Star Trek term for “it’s highest level”).
+We also noticed that every time we started the vehicle, the air conditioning fan speed would default to its highest setting.

-After belly aching and complaining about the issue for a month (which is what BMW owners do by the way), we finally hooked up a diagnostic tool to the car and pulled the error codes for the vehicle.
-We were showing a 9C7B IHKA: Interior temperature sensor fan fault code.
-The 9C7B fault code is BMW “mumbo jumbo” meaning the fan attached to the back of the climate control unit in your dashboard is not working; simply put, this fan draws cabin air into the climate control so it can function correctly.
-Unfortunately after replacing the $118 fan the error code remained, and the climate control/iDrive units still malfunctioned.
+A quick scan with our diagnostic tool pulled up the following fault code for the vehicle; 9C7B IHKA: Interior temperature sensor fan.
+The 9C7B fault code simply means the fan attached to the back of the climate control unit in your dashboard is not working.
+The fan’s sole purpose is to draw cabin air into the climate control so it can function correctly.
+Unfortunately after replacing the fan the error code remained, and the climate control/iDrive units still malfunctioned.

-After further analysis (which is a fancy word for guessing), we determined the climate control dash unit was defective.
-We bought a used HVAC climate control unit on Ebay for 50 bucks, hooked it up, and voilà…the HVAC system worked perfectly.
+After further analysis, we determined the actual climate control dash unit was defective.
+After installing a new HVAC climate control unit the system returned to normal operation.
 No more error code, no more climate control or iDrive malfunctions.
 Problem solved.

 T20 torx T Handle